-Because of the size of the department, only two faculty members are required for the honors in thesis or honors in project committees.
+Two faculty members are required for the honors in thesis or honors in project committees.

 Any student completing a senior thesis or project is eligible for consideration for the award of honors in thesis or honors in project, and will be informed of this by their capstone advisor.
 There is no application process for the award, and students will be selected for the award as specified by the processes above.